 Formal minutes will be taken of the meeting.
 The first committee meeting will be called by the department chair.
 If the grade under appeal has been given by the department chair, the first meeting will be called by the divisional dean.
 The committee shall convene within two weeks of receiving the written appeal.
 Members who are unable to be physically present may participate electronically.
 At the discretion of the divisional dean, a member with extenuating circumstances may be excused from participation and/or allowed to furnish his/her input in advance of the meeting.
 In cases where fewer than three departmental faculty are in attendance, the dean may appoint faculty from the same division to serve.

 This committee shall examine all pertinent documentation, may interview the student and the course instructor, in person or electronically, or consult with any other parties it may deem appropriate.
-The divisional dean shall act in a non-voting, advisory capacity with regard to observance of all pertinent College policies and procedures.
+The divisional dean shall act in a non-voting, advisory capacity with regard to the observance of all pertinent University policies and procedures.
 The ad hoc grade appeal committee shall render its written decision to the student and faculty member within seven days.
 The committee may recommend that the instructor change the grade; if the instructor refuses, s/he shall provide a written explanation to the committee within seven days.
 In the event of extenuating circumstances, this deadline may be extended at the discretion of the divisional dean.
 Should the committee find the instructor’s explanation unpersuasive, it will recommend to the department chair that the grade be changed.
 If, following consultation with the instructor, the instructor still refuses to change the grade, the department chair shall have authority to change the grade notwithstanding the objection of the instructor.
 (If the instructor is the department chair, the divisional dean shall handle the chair’s duties here described.)

 Grade appeal procedure for Interdisciplinary (IND) courses: The “department chair” shall be either the chair of the department in which the instructor is housed, if applicable, or the Core Director, at the discretion of the department chair (if applicable).
-Departmental faculty members of the ad hoc grade appeal committee shall be appointed by the Educational Policy Committee; both divisional deans shall serve; and two members of the Committee on Academic Standards shall be selected as per point 3 above.
+Departmental faculty members of the ad hoc grade appeal committee shall be appointed by the Educational Policy Committee; both divisional deans shall serve, and two members of the Committee on Academic Standards shall be selected as per point 3 above.

 The rating scale used in grading student’s work follows: